-Of the 756 men who’d landed in Sicily on 10 July, 1943, there were exactly 34 of us left.
+"Of the 756 men who’d landed in Sicily on 10 July 1943, there were exactly 34 of us left."

-And from being a private, officers don’t, as a rule, listen to what privates have to say.
+And from being as a private, officers don’t, as a rule, listen to what privates have to say.
 So the thing when I seen it with my experience, now, he was a newer officer than I was, because I was in the invasion [of Sicily], he was not in that.
 He was brought in following the fatality of our previous officers.
-He didn’t know whether to do it or not; and he asked the sergeant what he thought and the sergeant said, "I don’t know, sir."
+He didn’t know whether to do it or not and he asked the sergeant what he thought and the sergeant said, I don’t know, sir.
 Well, this was a field, for your own verification, this was just a plain field across the road.
 It had a hedgerow, which would be about almost two and a half, three feet high, running across from left to right, that is from west to east on the edge of the road.
 Beyond that, it’s like a normal farm field and when I seen that, from my experience, I know for a fact, there had to be an enemy machine gun located somewhere around that specific area.
-But he didn’t realize that, he didn’t think it was a consideration; he didn’t have the experience for it.
+But he didn’t realize that, he didn’t think it was a consideration - he didn’t have the experience for it.
 He didn’t ask any questions.

-To make a long story short, what he asked everybody to do, he said, "okay, line up, we’re going to move ahead;" and when they lined up on the road, they were standing between the house on the road, between the house and the hedgerow.
+To make a long story short, what he asked everybody to do, he said, “Okay, line up, we’re going to move ahead.”
+And when they lined up on the road, they were standing between the house on the road, between the house and the hedgerow.
 When they formed up as a group, that’s when the enemy opened fire.
 We lost most of our platoon right there.
 There was, my objective was safe because we were further back, out of gun range.
 But out of all of them, there was about only three or four who survived, so we had lost very heavily on that particular battle.

-We were then taken back by the Americans to the American air base; and we were treated like kings.
+We were then taken back by the Americans to the American air base and we were treated like kings.
 They opened up the canteen for us.
 They gave us everything we wanted, no charge for anything at all and the following morning, we were all segregated by nationality, like English, Scotch, Irish, American, whatever, and then we were flown to our own military base.
-We were flown in [Douglas] DC-3s [CC-129 Dakota: transport aircraft], the first time we had ever flown.
+We were flown in DC-3s,** the first time we had ever flown.
 We were flown from, this would be from near the Bologna area and we were flown down to Bari in the south of Italy, where our Canadian camp was.
 When we flew down there, we were interrogated of course.
 This was as to why and how we were taken prisoners, what the situation was.
 Once that was done, then we waited for a ship for about two weeks to come pick us up and take us back to England.